tmhglnd/total-serialism/docs/statistic-methods.md

 //=> [ -6, 10, 3.14, 5, 'hat', 'kick', 'snare' ]
 ```

-Measures of central tendencies (Mean, Median, Mode)

 ## average

-Get the average (the artihmetic mean) value from an array
+Get the average (the arithmetic mean) value from an array.
+This is one method of the three measures of central tendencies (Mean, Median, Mode).

+Alias: `mean()`

 **arguments**
 - {Array} -> the array to take the average of